wez/wezterm/docs/config/keys.md

  * `SUPER`, `CMD`, `WIN` - these are all equivalent: on macOS the `Command` key, on Windows the `Windows` key, on Linux this can also be the `Super` or `Hyper` key.
 Left and right are equivalent.
+ * `CTRL` - The control key.
+Left and right are equivalent.
  * `SHIFT` - The shift key.
 Left and right are equivalent.
  * `ALT`, `OPT`, `META` - these are all equivalent: on macOS the `Option` key, on other systems the `Alt` or `Meta` key.
 Left and right are equivalent.